WillFlame14/hanabi-bot/README.md

 # hanabi-bot
 A deterministic NodeJS bot that plays on the [hanab.live](https://hanab.live/) interface.
 Basic structure and ideas were taken from [Zamiell's example bot](https://github.com/Zamiell/hanabi-live-bot) (Python).

-Currently, it can play around levels 1-4 of [H-Group](https://hanabi.github.io/).
-The goal of the bot is to play with humans, so it should be able to handle suboptimal play within reason.
-However, it still expects that the conventions are followed (in terms of focus, chop, etc.) and does not perform any "learning".
+It follows [H-Group](https://hanabi.github.io/) conventions.
+The goal of the bot is to play with humans, so it can handle suboptimal play within reason.
+However, it still expects that the conventions are followed (in terms of focus, chop, etc.) and does not perform any "learning" during a game.

 https://user-images.githubusercontent.com/25177576/190633432-57b527da-786e-4c24-92d0-e1d01291986e.mp4

+## Bot features
+- Can play at different levels of the H-Group convention set (currently, levels 1-4 are supported).
+- Takes notes during the game on cards in its own hand.
+- Internally rewinds to relevant turns  to understand mistakes.
+- Can create and start games on its own (to play bot-only games, or to control it remotely).

 ## Running locally
 - You'll need to have NodeJS v16 or above.
 You can download it [here](https://nodejs.org/en/download/).